Play-Wright-course/automation-testing/docs/javascriptConcepts/jscode/auto-suggestion-dropdown.md

 ## Conclusion

-Using `pressSequentially()` is the most reliable way to handle auto-suggestion dropdowns in Playwright with JavaScript.
+- Using `pressSequentially()` is the most reliable way to handle auto-suggestion dropdowns in Playwright with JavaScript.

+- In the previous lecture, we used the following step to enter characters into an edit dropbox:

+- `await page.locator("[placeholder*='Country']").pressSequentially("ind");`
+   This step may occasionally fail if the application server is slow due to heavy traffic.
+In such cases, you can introduce a delay and rewrite the step as:

+- `await page.locator("[placeholder*='Country']").pressSequentially("ind", { delay: 150 });`
+Here, a delay of 150 milliseconds is introduced between each key press.
+That means it enters  i → (delay 150 ms) → enters n → (delay 150 ms) → enters d

+By doing this, you give the application enough time to respond with the relevant options.